The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 I do feel the shape of my teeth in places could be adjusted to look a little more uniform and cosmetically appealing.

-There are others, missing teeth or with alignment issues who will gain significantly better before and after results than I did.
+People missing teeth or with alignment issues would gain significantly different before and after results than I did.
+They would have more to change.

 It is of course in their interest to make it this way, but nonetheless, it was relatively straightforward.
 It included emails and even telephone calls to ensure everything went to plan.

-Whilst I like things to be done online, the telephone calls are more useful than you might think and they are ultimately there to help you get the best results.
+Whilst I like things to be done online, the telephone calls are more useful than you might think.
+They are ultimately there to help you get the best results.

 Within a few days of completing your order, the impressions kit is delivered.